KIT-CMS/Excalibur/README.md

 See
 - Plotting/python/, which contains the derived classes
 - scripts/, which contains an ini script and the 'merlin' plotting executable
-- Plotting/plot-configs/, which contains json and python plot config files
+- Plotting/configs/, which contains plot configuration files

 Please also have a look at the [HarryPlotter documentation](https://github.com/artus-analysis/Artus/blob/master/HarryPlotter/README.md "HarryPlotter Readme").